What is extracorporeal membrane oxygenation?

 Indications for cardiac failure

-ECMO can be considered for any patient with severe cardiac failure who meets the following criteria:
+ECMO treatment is also a consideration for any patient with severe cardiac failure who meets the following criteria:

 - Severe refractory cardiogenic shock on moderate dose of two or more inotropes/pressors and/or use of other mechanical device (balloon pump, Impella, etc)